Artist: J. Parker Valentine

 Venue: Park View/Paul Soto, Los Angeles

-Exhibition Title: Skin of Paradise
+Exhibition Title: Year of the Sphere

 Full gallery of images, press release and link available after the jump.